mdwalters/blog/_posts/2023-01-09-gocial-thoughts.md

 While I was away, I had a few ideas for Gocial.

 ## Porting to Python and and including a API
 As what **[@oofy123](https://github.com/oofy123)** wanted, I'm planning on porting Gocial from TypeScript to Python.
-I could create a DB wrapper for [simple-json-db](https://www.npmjs.com/package/simple-json-db) so we can use the existing DB with ease.

 We started from JavaScript, to TypeScript, and now to TypeScript.
 Should be easy.

-I'm also going to drop WebSockets in Gocial in favor for a API.
-APIs rule!
+We do need to port it from a JSON DB, which is insecure.
+I'm also going to drop WebSockets in Gocial in favor for a REST API.
+Trying to do it today just gave me more problems.
+Fun.
 ## Using communities instead of a home screen
-Gocial is now officially a Reddit rip-off!
+So you know group chats?
+How about we make those group chats public to everyone?
+That's where communities come in!
+It also has a simalar idea to subreddits.

 ---